dimkar121/LSHDB/README.md

 * _Similarity sliding__  The developer can specify the desired level of similarity between the query and the returned values by using the similarity sliding feature.
 * __Polymorphism of the response__  The result set can be returned either in terms of Java objects, or in JSON \cite{json} format for interoperability purposes.
 * __Support of distributed queries__  A query can be forwarded to multiple instances of LSHDB to support data stores that have been horizontally partitioned into multiple compute nodes.
+* __Support of storing structured and semi-structured data__  Each record of a data store may contain homogeneous or heterogeneous data.

 The dependency info for downloading the jar (ver.
 1.0) from the central maven repo is:
 ```